ozak/Caloric-Suitability-Index/index.md

 Find a bug?
 Report it via GitHub issues by providing

 - a link to download the smallest possible raster and vector dataset necessary to reproduce the error
-- python code or command to reproduce the error
+- Python code or command to reproduce the error
-- information on your environment: versions of Python, gdal and numpy and system memory
+- information on your environment: versions of Python, gdal, numpy, and system memory

 # Copyright